Understanding Speeding Tickets in Ontario

 Insurance Premiums and Policy Renewal

-A single major speeding offence can dramatically increase your insurance costs.
+A single major speeding offence in Ontario can dramatically increase your insurance costs.
 Accumulating six or more demerit points may render you uninsurable.
 Moreover, should you accrue three or more convictions within a three-year timeframe, you might find that some insurance companies will refuse to renew your policy.

 Fines Based on Speed Over the Limit

-The fines for speeding in Ontario are tiered based on how much you exceed the speed limit:
+The fines for speeding tickets in Ontario are tiered based on how much you exceed the speed limit:

 - Less than 20 km/h over: $3 per km/h